 Orange wine - you’ve undoubtedly heard about it but you may not be so clear on the definition.
-It’s time to get with the programme as orange wine is flying off the shelves this summer.
+It’s time to get with the programme as orange wine is flying off the shelves.
 So, what’s it all about exactly?
 Here are the answers to all of your questions about orange wine.

 What is orange wine?

 Orange wine stands stylistically between red and white wine.
 White grapes are picked and processed in a way that is usually used for the production of red wines.
 This method creates wines with more colour and substance than a typical white wine.
 Rather than displaying simple, fruity profiles, orange wines have preserved fruit with earthy and vegetal aromas.